divanov11/dennisivy.com/src/pages/events/october-hackathon.md

 Using the the data provided in this link (<a href="https://cados.up.railway.app/" target="_blank">cados.up.railway.app</a>), design and code up a template which consumes the API.

-Your website should at a minumum have these 4 pages
+Your website should at a minumum have these 2 pages

 1. `/advocates`
-2. `/advocates/:id`
+2. `/advocates/:username`
-3. `/companies`
-4. `/companies/:id`

 `Requirements`

 - Github link
 - Live URL
-- 4 Pages
+- 2 Pages
-- Searchable.
-Ex: `?advocates?query=dennis`

 🧑‍⚖️ What Judges Are Looking For